angelovangel/beautiful-jekyll/portfolio.md

 ***

-This is just a collection of links to Shiny apps as well as some packages I have written.
-Most apps are running on a `R` server in the cloud ([DigitalOcean](https://www.digitalocean.com/)), so all you need to use them is a decent web browser.
+This is just a collection of links to Shiny apps as well as some R packages I have written.
+Most apps are running on a server in the cloud ([DigitalOcean](https://www.digitalocean.com/)), so all you need to use them is a decent web browser.
 The programs listed here are (hopefully) useful helpers in the daily work in a biology lab, but there are also apps from completely different fields, like visualization of your Google location or of the [openflights](https://openflights.org/) data.
 Of course, all is open source and the code can be found on [GitHub](https://github.com/angelovangel).
 **Note**: *The DO instance serving the apps has only 1 CPU and 3 GB memory.
 However, you can also use the apps by downloading them from github and running locally...*

 ***